tardis-sn/tardis/docs/development/code_quality.rst

 Docstrings
 ==========

-Docstring (short for documentation string) is a string that describes a module, function, class, or method definition.
+A docstring (short for documentation string) is a string that describes a module, function, class, or method definition.
 The docstring is a special attribute of the object (``object.__doc__``) and, for consistency, is surrounded by triple double quotes.
 Besides helping others understand what your code does, docstrings are used by Sphinx to auto-generate `API documentation <https://tardis-sn.github.io/tardis/api/modules.html>`_.

-At TARDIS, we use `Numpy docstring format <https://numpydoc.readthedocs.io/en/latest/format.html>`_ - please go through this format guide before writing docstrings.
-Following is an example of a properly formatted docstring from `model_reader <https://github.com/tardis-sn/tardis/blob/master/tardis/io/model_reader.py>`_ module of TARDIS:
+At TARDIS, we follow the `Numpy docstring format <https://numpydoc.readthedocs.io/en/latest/format.html>`_ - please go through this format guide before writing docstrings.
+The following is an example of a properly formatted docstring from the `model_reader <https://github.com/tardis-sn/tardis/blob/master/tardis/io/model_reader.py>`_ module of TARDIS:

 .. code-block:: python

     def read_density_file(filename, filetype):
         """
-        read different density file formats
+        Read different density file formats.

         Parameters
         ----------
-        filename : str
+        `filename` : str
-            filename or path of the density file filetype : str
+            filename or path of the density file `filetype` : str
             type of the density file

         Returns
         -------
-        time_of_model : astropy.units.Quantity
+        `time_of_model` : astropy.units.Quantity
-            time at which the model is valid velocity : np.ndarray
+            time at which the model is valid `velocity` : np.ndarray
             the array containing the velocities
-        unscaled_mean_densities : np.ndarray
+        `unscaled_mean_densities` : np.ndarray
             the array containing the densities
         """

         # Code goes here

-Some of the important formatting conventions to note here, are:
+Some of the important formatting conventions to note here are:

 - The docstring should have no leading or trailing carriage returns, and there should be a carriage return between each segment.

-- At the start of the docstring there is a summary explaining the purpose of the function/class/module.
-This summary should follow the standard English syntax, starting with a capitalized letter and ending with appropriate punctuation.
+- At the start of the docstring there is a summary explaining the purpose of the function/class/module/method.
+This summary should follow standard English syntax, starting with a capitalized letter and ending with appropriate punctuation.

 - The docstring summary should not explain individual lines or the returns, it should summarize the purpose of the function/class/module.
 Comments on how individual lines work should be written using inline comments (``# comment``).